RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/system_notes_001.md

 In the following paragraphs I'll address each of the fundamental web service areas and describe how my system provides
 them:

-### Access Control
+#### Access Control
 The user-management is provided by [AWS Cognito](https://aws.amazon.com/cognito/), which is free for a single-user use case.
 The access control for private site areas sits at the edge of the system.
 In a [previous post](https://raphaelluckom.com/posts/login_system_notes.html) I described the implementation details of this system; in my [first post on testing](https://raphaelluckom.com/posts/on_testing_000.html) I described how it works in a more accessible way.
-The basic outline is that Cognito provides OAuth2.0 endpoints, and a combination of built-in AWS functionality and hosted access-control functions guard private endpoints[^5].
+The basic outline is that Cognito provides OAuth2.0 endpoints, and a combination of built-in AWS functionality and hosted access-control functions guard private site areas[^5].
 Every forseeable piece of functionality I intend for this system can feasibly make use of these security controls.

-### UI
+#### UI
 Table stakes for an effective UI are basically two capabilities:

 1. Ability to serve assets from URLs, including media, markup, and scripts
 2. Ability to call server-side functions from scripts running on a web page.

 For this system, assets are hosted using AWS S3 and delivered using AWS Cloudfront.
-Scripts in the browser can either use system-specific server-side code or they can get scope-limited credentials to interact with AWS services like S3 directly.
-Specifically, I've prototyped hosting a private site, uploading images to S3 hosting, getting AWS access credentials, and running log queries in the browser.
+Scripts in the browser can either use system-specific server-side code (i.e. lambda functions I write) or they can get scope-limited credentials to interact with AWS services like
+S3 directly.
+Specifically, I've prototyped hosting a private site, getting AWS access credentials, uploading images to S3 hosting, and running log queries in the browser.
 These prototypes cover a broad enough group of use-cases that I'm confident that all the others I intend can be added.

-### API and Domain Logic
+#### API and Domain Logic
 The blog system example in the practitioner-journey series demonstrates using event-driven lambda functions to perform all of the system-specific server-side processing, while a content-delivery network (Cloudfront, in the case of AWS) provides basic file-serving functionality.
 I've validated my ability to trigger events from the browser, and there are even published guides for things like